 - Long-term stock incentives depending on company performance

-Given his world-class expertise, LeCun likely earns at the top end of this range.
+Given his world-class expertise, this earning has contributed to Yann LeCun’s fortune at the top end of this range.

 2. Academic Career at NYU

-LeCun is a long-time professor at New York University, where tenured faculty members also earn from:
+LeCun is a long-time professor at New York University (NYU), where tenured faculty members also earn from:

 - Teaching